 Marshall alumni, students, faculty and fans have always felt a strong connection to the university, feeling like it is a home away from home.
 That school pride has led a strong bond that makes Homecoming a very special time of year and an important event on the calendar of many members of the Marshall Family.
 And that pride has carried over to the athletic side as well.
 The Thundering Herd has always been strong in Homecoming games, owning an impressive 65-45-8 all-time record (as of 2019) in Homecoming games.
 Since the opening of Joan C. Edwards stadium in 1991, Marshall is 25-4 in Homecoming games including a 15-game win streak from 1993-2007 and a current 7-game streak dating back to 2013.

 Along with football games, the annual homecoming parade is one of the longest-lasting traditions during the week of homecoming events.
 Throughout the week you can find a busy schedule of alumni and student activities throughout Huntington.
 Other popular events include a bonfire following the parade, Picnic on the Plaza, Stampede 5K and annual Marshall Family Tailgate.

 One of the most unique (and fun) parts of homecoming is the theme.

 Selected by a committee of students, staff and alumni, the homecoming theme drives the entire week of activities.
 From the annual office decorating competition to the homecoming parade, the homecoming theme helps bring the entire campus together to celebrate and enjoy homecoming week.

 Marshall’s homecoming theme tradition both honors the university and provides an opportunity for the university community to have a little fun in their celebration of Marshall!
-Past themes have included fun celebrations centered around Mardi Gras, pop culture from select decades, trips to the past and even trips into space!
+Past themes have included fun celebrations centered around Mardi Gras, pop culture from select decades, traveling to the past and even a trip into space!